windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 Previously, Kubernetes lacked a native way to report the health of allocated devices, making it difficult to diagnose Pod crashes caused by hardware failures.
-Building on the initial alpha release in v1.31 which focused on Device Plugins, Kubernetes v1.36 expands this feature to support Dynamic Resource Allocation (DRA), introducing the `allocatedResourcesStatus` field to provide a unified health reporting mechanism for all specialized hardware.
+Building on the initial alpha release in v1.31 which focused on Device Plugins, Kubernetes v1.36 expands this feature by introducing the `allocatedResourcesStatus` field within the `.status` for each Pod, which provides a unified health reporting mechanism for all specialized hardware.

 Users can now run `kubectl describe pod` to determine if a container's crash loop is